 Data-Limited Learning of Complex Dynamical Systems

 In the project Data-Limited Learning of Complex Dynamical Systems (DLL), we develop methods and tools for how to learn to control complex dynamical systems using limited data samples.
-In contrast to traditional machine learning techniques that require large amounts of data for training, the objective of this project is to utilize a priori knowledge of the system and combine such structural knowledge reliably with a limited number of data samples.
+In contrast to traditional machine learning techniques that require large amounts of data for training, this project aims to utilize a priori knowledge of the system and combine such structural knowledge reliably with a limited number of data samples.

 The project focuses on two application domains: (i) continuous bioprocessing for safer and more efficient production of biopharmaceuticals and (ii) reinforcement learning of cyber-physical systems in general and robotics in particular.
 In these domains, probing large amounts of data from the system can be very expensive or even impossible without wearing out the system.